-4. Better fraud protection
+4. Stronger shield for fraud protection

 A particular strength of an automated approach is its fraud detection abilities.
-The system will check each invoice that’s submitted for signs of fraud - scanning email addresses, checking bank details and flagging up duplicates.
+The system will check each invoice that’s submitted for signs of fraud - scanning email addresses, checking bank details, and flagging up duplicates.

 Whether these issues are a result of attempted fraud or a genuine oversight, it’s an effective tool to safeguard against the costs and compliance risks that are caused whenever illegitimate claims are processed.

-5. Flexible and scalable
+5. Flexible and scalable solution

 A major flaw with the conventional approach to invoicing is its inherent lack of scalability.
 As companies grow, the administrative paperwork and processing demands increase exponentially.